Can You File a Lawsuit If Your Loved One Died While Working Offshore?

 How Can Our Houston Offshore Injury Lawyers Help You?

-A caring and dedicated offshore injury attorney at Michael P. Fleming & Associates, P.C., can help you to sort through your options and prepare your lawsuit or death benefits claim so you can take care of yourself and provide for your family.
+A caring and dedicated offshore injury attorney at Fleming Law, P.C., can help you to sort through your options and prepare your lawsuit or death benefits claim so you can take care of yourself and provide for your family.
 Our founding attorney, Michael P. Fleming, is among the small percentage of Texas lawyers who are Board Certified as specialists in Personal Injury Trial Law by the Texas Board of Legal Specialization.
 Our team also features Spanish and Vietnamese speakers.
 With our experience and resources, we have what it takes to hold negligent maritime employers accountable and pursue the funds that surviving family members need and deserve.

 Different deadlines apply to the different legal options which we discussed above.
 So, it is important to take timely action after your loved one dies while working offshore.
 Contact us today and learn more about how we can help you in a free and confidential consultation.